June 3 2016

 If you have an interest in a product that will help you consume fewer calories without feeling jittery or unpleasantly stimulated, consider Diet-Rx a natural appetite suppressant.
 I am very proud of this formula and feedback from users has been excellent.
 Diet Rx does not have bitter orange extract.

-Nature's Way Buy Bitter Orange extract on sale
+Nature's Way Buy Bitter Orange extract

 The immature bitter orange has been used for thousands of years in ancient Chinese medicine.
 Nature's Way Bitter Orange Extract provides high levels (6%) of the key compound, synephrine, which has been the focus of study for its thermogenic properties.
 High doses of bitter orange can increase heart rate and increase metabolism.
 We suggest at first to only use half a capsule until you find out how this product works with your system.
 Use bitter orange by itself without other supplements or medicines the first couple of times you try it.
 Do not take it if you have a heart condition or taking medicines for your heart or blood pressure.

-Bitter Orange supplement for appetite suppression
+Buy Bitter Orange supplement for appetite suppression or the better option is Diet Rx which is much safer

 Bitter Orange 450 mg - Citrus Aurantium dried extract